Temporary full expensing

 - the concessional contributions (except excess contributions)

-New transfer balance cap for retirement phase accounts from 1 July 2017
+New transfer balance cap for retirement phase accounts from 1 July 2023.
+From 1 July 2023 cap the superannuation general transfer balance cap will increased from $1.7 million to $1.9 million.

 The ‘transfer balance cap’ is a limit on how much of your super you can transfer from your accumulation super account(s) to tax-free retirement phase account(s) to receive your pension income.

-The transfer balance cap will start at $1.6million, and will be indexed in line with the consumer price index (CPI), rounded down to the nearest $100,000.
+The transfer balance cap started at $1.6million, and will be indexed in line with the consumer price index (CPI), rounded down to the nearest $100,000.
+From 1 July 2021 cap the superannuation general transfer balance cap increased from $1.6 million to $1.7 million.
+From 1 July 2023 the transfer balance cap will increase to $1.9m.